dfparker2002/onedrive-sdk/README.md

 ### Getting Drive information

-To use a drive, first request an OneDrive instance, this can be the default or specific drive identified by id.
+To use a drive, first request an OneDrive instance, the default:

     OneDrive drive = OneDrive.defaultDrive(api);
     System.out.println("Hello user: " + drive.getUser().getDisplayName());

-or by drive identifier
+ or a drive identified by id.

     OneDrive drive = OneDrive.byDriveId(api, "0123456789abc");
     System.out.println("Hello user: " + drive.getUser().getDisplayName());

-### Listing all folders in the Drive
+### Listing folders in a Drive

 Requesting all all folders in a drive is done as following.